-Nevada law does not require employers to provide sick leave.
+Nevada law does not require employers with less than 50 workers to provide sick leave.
 However, the federal Family and Medical Leave Act (FMLA) mandates that Nevada companies with at least 50 employees provide 12 weeks of unpaid leave.
+And Nevada state law mandates that Nevada companies with at least 50 employers provide 40 hours of paid sick leave a year.

 Many Nevada employers choose to provide their workers with paid sick leave that accrues the longer the employee works there.
 If the employee leaves the job without using this paid time off, the employer may have to pay the monetary value of the unused leave to the employee.